-Our product candidates will need to undergo time-consuming and expensive trials to document efficacy and safety, the outcome of which is unpredictable, and for which there is a high risk of failure.
+need to undergo time-consuming and expensive trials to document efficacy and safety, the outcome of which is unpredictable, and for which there is a high risk of failure.
 If clinical trials of our product candidates fail to satisfactorily demonstrate safety and efficacy to the FDA, the EMA and other comparable regulatory authorities, Zealand may incur additional costs or experience delays in completing, or ultimately not be able to complete, the development of these product candidates.

-If Zealand or its partners were to face infringement claims or challenges by third parties, an adverse outcome could subject Zealand or its partners to significant liabilities to such third parties.
+to face infringement claims or challenges by third parties, an adverse outcome could subject Zealand or its partners to significant liabilities to such third parties.
 This could lead Zealand or its partners to curtail or cease the development of some or all of their candidate drugs, or cause Zealand's partners to seek legal or contractual remedies against Zealand, potentially involving a reduction in the rovalties due to Zealand.

-The regulatory approval processes of the FDA, the EMA and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if Zealand or its collaboration partners are ultimately unable to obtain regulatory approval for their internal or outlicensed product candidates, Zealand's business could be substantially harmed.
+processes of the FDA, the EMA and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if Zealand or its collaboration partners are ultimately unable to obtain regulatory approval for their internal or outlicensed product candidates, Zealand's business could be substantially harmed.

-Entering into collaborations with partners can bring significant benefits as well as involve risks.
+with partners can bring significant benefits as well as involve risks.
 In addition, full control of the product is often given to the partner.

-Financial risks relate to cash and treasury management, liquidity forecasts and financing opportunities.
-The company's information technology systems are key to its operations and need protection from intrusion from unauthorized entry.
+and treasury management, liquidity forecasts and financing opportunities.

+technology systems are key to its operations and need protection from intrusion from unauthorized entry.

-Zealand's clinical project teams work closely with external expert clinicians and product development experts within the industry to design. set up and conduct the clinical programs.
+external expert clinicians and product development experts within the industry to design. set up and conduct the clinical programs.
 Zealand's employees have been selected due to their extensive experience within their field of expertise, receive training and are continuously developed to fulfill requirements.
 Zealand also engages in meetings with regulatory authorities to ensure that there is alignment on the regulatory strategy and trial requirements.